eslint/rfcs/designs/2024-report-unused-inline-configs/README.md

 An alternative could be to instead add `--report-unused-inline-configs` and `--report-unused-inline-configs-severity` options for consistency's sake.

 This RFC's opinion is that the consistency of adding two new options is not worth the excess options logic.
-It would instead be preferable to, in a future ESLint major version, deprecate `--report-unused-disable-directives-severity` and merge its logic setting into `--report-unused-disable-directives`.

 ### Superset Behavior: Unused Disable Directive Reporting